JanssenBrm/apisuite-fe/README.md

 ### Install dependencies

 This package is part of a monorepo managed through [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
+Additionally, the monorepo also uses [lerna](https://github.com/lerna/lerna) to manage releases of the individual sub-projects.

-Thus, to install all dependencies, run the following command from the monorepo's root folder:
+To install all dependencies, run the following command from the monorepo's root folder:

     yarn